kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+When originally testing the acceptance criteria, we ran into a few problems with specific edge cases (For example, an admin deleting a need and that need staying in a helper's basket).
+So, we refined our implementation and tests and added even more edge case tests to ensure the MVP was glitch-free.
+Then, after retesting our acceptance criteria, we got 100% Acceptance.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage